liantian-cn/eso-guides/guide/1000_Asylum_Sanctorium.md

 > Saint Olms does NOT have a dps check.
 Just manage the adds and pace it.
 >
 > practice makes perfect, you can do it! ;) get out as the big boom comes in and kill adds.
 Tank�don't die!
 Strict co-ordination and understanding of the 3 major mechanics and this can be an easy ride.
 Scattering complacency will make this a mess.
 >
 >
 >
-> SAINT LLOTHIS
->
->
-> ** SAINT LLOTHIS **
->
-> This boss is situated on the LEFT path as you come into the main entrance area of Asylum Sanctorium.
-There are two roles for the tanks here.
-If you have two tanks, ONE should be focusing the boss keeping it turned away from the group at ALL times.
-The other tank should be holding the TWO adds to one side faced away from the group.
->
-> The group however should be situated in a semi circle behind Llothis as much as possible to be sure they are not at range OR too far away from the boss.
-Make sure not to go too close to the two adds unless the group decides they are going to kill them and be aware of incoming mechanics (explained below).
->
-> **Poison Cone** - Periodically the boss will call out ONE player and aim a very large poison damage over time cone aoe at them.
-The player effected will have a debuff in their debuff UI and at the same time be glowing green.
-When this happens the affected player MUST stand completely still and block.
-All other players must get away from them.
->
-> The reason I encourage people to stay CLOSE to the boss in a semi circle is so that the thin end covers barely any space at all making it very easy for people to avoid it.
-If you are spread out too far back, the thick end of the cone will cover many players and kill them.
->
-> Note: You MUST stand STILL if it is on you, the cone will follow you and if you do not plant your feet you will kill people.
->
-> **Teleport** - During the fight the boss will teleport to one of 3 locations.
-When this happens he will leave a very aggressive poison circle on the ground and all players MUST get out of it fast (simply dodge roll).
-Everyone now needs to reposition to where the boss is now standing and rejoin their semi circle formation ready to play the continuing mechanics.
->
-> **Channel Poison!** - The boss will raise his hand in the air.
-When this happens he will have a large burst aoe from under him knocking everyone back and once completed will constantly channel poison damage directly to players.
-This damage is very high so you MUST pay close attention to this mechanic.
-The way to stop the WHOLE mechanic, is to spot his action, and simply interrupt it with a bash or interrupting skill.
->
-> **Poison Shot!** - The boss will occasionally attack the tank (or whoever has agro) with a heavy poison hit which he charges up.
-This does cause an aoe splash under the tank.
-If you are the tank simply block this.
-If you are NOT the tank, you should be no where near the tank and can avoid the aoe with no issue anyway.
->
-> **Enraging Robots!** - The two adds held to the side by the off tank can either be dealt with or ignored depending on how strong/confident your tank is.
-A big chunky capable tank can hold them all day long.
-A squishy one will not.
-So help them out.
->
-> All you need to do is focus damage on these until they are dead/sat down, and then continue back onto the boss again.
-If you leave them too long they will enrage.
-Simple option, kill them or don't.
-Your group will depend on your choice but either way they MUST be kept facing away from the group.
->
-> Both have a frontal aoe attack which can wipe individuals if not a tank, and they have a hovering STOMP which can one shot dps and/or healers Especially when enraged.
-To play safe, kill them when ever they are active.
-But again the choice is yours.
-In the video we played safe.
-They don't have a lot of health, aoe can kill them easy.
->
->
->
-> SAINT FELMS
->
->
-> ** SAINT FELMS **
->
-> This boss is VERY simple but so many people make a meal of it because they get bored and cannot repeat simple mechanics more than a couple of times before they start running around like headless chickens.
-This is an endurance test for consistency.
-It doesn't have to be a long fight but your mechanics and co-ordination must be on point if not to scatter aoes all over the place.
->
-> The tank should hold the boss with their back against the wall in the middle, while the group stand together in a solid hard stack in the center of the circle the tank is near.
-3 people need to be on the edges of the room however.
->
-> Either healers or ranged dps for two of them, and the off tank for the other (as demonstrated in the middle) one left one right and one middle.
-These are bait for the boss as he will jump to them during the fight.
-More explained below.
->
-> **BIG BOOM!** - Yes these abilities have real names but you KNOW which mechanic i am talking about if you are reading this.
-Saint Felms will raise his hand and release TWO energy orbs into the air and they will come crashing down on the group.
-Much like world shaper in Sanctum Ophidia.
-This boss has already decided which target/s are going to be aimed at.
-So if someone is running around these boom mechanics can land in some really messed up places.
-So you MUST at ALL times, for THIS mechanic, stay as hard stacked as you can.
-Doing this will always push those shots to land in a double stack rather than spread out, in the middle of the group.
->
-> Now the hard part.
-Before it lands, the whole group needs to sprint out of the middle.
-Let them explode and then�(the hardest part) get back IN AGAIN!!
-As stupid as that sounds that is quite possibly the hardest part to get right.
-There is ALWAYS that 'one person' who will NOT co-ordinate and thinks their new position is safe and they can do what they want�WRONG.
-Get out, get in, get out, get in.
-Very simple.
-Do not mess it up because you will be one shot for it and it is hard to recover.
-This trial is all about co-ordination and it is not the mechanics that will necessarily kill you�it is your friends ;)
->
-> **Teleport** - The boss during the fight will teleport strike.
-This i why you need the three kiters.
-At 100% and under he will jump to ONE target.
-Drop a BIG damage overtime aoe affect on the floor with minor maim attatched to it (this will reduce damage the players do if they are hit with it) when he teleports to the player, they must block and/or dodge roll and get out of the placed circle and stand in a new spot (equally as far away from the boss kill spot if possible.
-Once he jumps again the old aoe will be gone and they can go back to their original position.
-Back and forth basically baiting the boss out.
-At 75% the boss will start doing this to TWO players and finally at 50% he will do it to THREE players (hence 3 kiters).
-There are many different ways to do this but it IS a solid method and you can see in the video how to pull this off.
-If you maintain this you will always have the Maim circles on the ground OUTSIDE the group while the BIG BOOM mechanic will always be in control with plenty of space in the middle.
->
-> **Adds** - Throughout the fight 2 shadows will appear together.
-These need to be stacked with the boss and you MUST focus them.
-The lower the health in the fight the more damage they do and they CAN wipe the group especially at 25% and under.
-Your priority targets in this fight are THOSE adds.
-It doesn't matter how long it takes you to kill the boss so long as you focus the adds.
->
-> One major thing to note is to watch out for their spin to win (whirlwind).
-If they spin they will show a large aoe.
-You can step out of this if you are fast but if not, you MUST block or you will most of the time, die.
->
-> In a nut shell, kiters hold your nerve and focus, main group get in get out as the big boom comes in and kill adds.
-Tank�don't die!
-Strict co-ordination and understanding of the 3 major mechanics and this can be an easy ride.
-Scattering complacency will make this a mess.
->
->
->